 University of Sheffield's new energy research centre set to support UK's transition to a low-carbon economy

-- New centre will form part of the University’s newly launched Energy Institute giving global companies and new technology start-ups access to state-of-the-art testing facilities and opportunities to collaborate with leading academics in low-carbon energy research
+- The new centre will form part of the University's newly launched Energy Institute giving global companies and new technology start-ups access to state-of-the-art testing facilities and opportunities to collaborate with leading academics in low-carbon energy research.

-- UK government recognises move to low-carbon industry as one of the largest industrial opportunities of our time - the new centre will develop next-generation technologies that are affordable and sustainable
+- UK government recognises the move to low-carbon industry as one of the largest industrial opportunities of our time - the new centre will develop next-generation technologies that are affordable and sustainable.

 The Translational Energy Research Centre will form part of the University of Sheffield's newly launched Energy Institute, home to more than 300 academics.
 Researchers in the Energy Institute work with industry partners to find solutions to the biggest challenges facing the energy industry.
 Its research is interdisciplinary with innovation and collaboration at its heart.
 This enables researchers in the institute to provide sustainable solutions and advice for governments and the energy industry.

 The UK government has recognised that the move to cleaner growth, through low-carbon technologies and the efficient use of resources, is one of the largest industrial opportunities of our time.
 Energy intensive industries secure 1.5 million jobs and export £320 billion of goods and services a year.
 The move to low-carbon industry is a huge opportunity - with the chance for the UK to take the lead and seize a large share of a growing global market.

 Minister for Energy and Clean Growth, Chris Skidmore MP, from the Department of Business, Energy and Industrial Strategy (BEIS), said: